-With Championship Sunday on the horizon, there's going to be some serious football happening this weekend!
-Whether you're a die-hard fan or enjoy the occasional tailgate with friends, keeping things light at these events can be almost impossible.
+With college football and the official NFL seasons in full swing, we hope there are some fun and spirited tailgates in your future.
+Whether you're a die-hard fan or enjoy the occasional game with friends, keeping things light at these events can be almost impossible.
 Touching down at the scene prepped with fresh and delicious food will help you stay on track — and make you a hit with fellow fans.
 Between lightened-up classics like wings and chili and creative twists on pizza and seven-layer dip, something on this list is sure to inspire your next tailgate.
-The real question is: are you ready for some football?
+The real question is this: are you ready for some football?

 Lightened-Up 7-Layer Dip

 Dairy and refried beans keep traditional seven-layer dip heavy on fat.
 For a fresh take on a favorite, this lightened-up recipe still curbs cravings but with much less fat and far more fiber.

 Mini Mexican Pizza